-Deregulate transport sector – NDC Communicator
+Deregulate transport sector – NDC communicator

 The Ministry of Transport after this announcement came out to describe the increment as illegal, asking the GPRTU to reverse its decision.

 Reacting to this in an interview with Don Kwabena Prah on Happy98.9FM’s ‘Epa Hoa Daben’ show, the politician said, “There are no laws mandating drivers to reduce fares or even listen to the Ministry.
-The arrangement between transport owners and government is a gentleman’s understanding, there is no law backing it."
+The arrangement between transport owners and gov’t is a gentleman’s understanding, there is no law backing it.